 Government-imposed corporate monitors―once a rare occurrence in the U.S.―are now commonplace, not only with domestic regulators but also with regulatory agencies in various other countries, in connection with enforcement proceedings and prosecutions for criminal offenses such as anti-corruption violations and other misconduct.

 Our roundtable discussion will focus on how companies can eliminate the need for a monitor, but if that is not possible, how to maximize the value of a monitorship.

 Our panel, moderated by A.J.
-Bosco, Partner with StoneTurn, will feature:
+Bosco, Senior Adviser with StoneTurn, will feature:

 Monday, April 30, 2018

 Cocktails and heavy appetizers will be served after the discussion.
 One hour of CLE credit will be provided.